ross-alexander/src/dynasm/dynasm-riscv.md

      |.define cRet, x0
 ~~~

-Registers x19-28 are callee saved registers, s2-11 are the closest
+The ARM64 registers x19-28 are callee saved registers, the RV64 s2-11
-approximation.
-Argument registers are a0-a7, with a0 the return
+are the closest approximation.
+In RV64 the argument registers are
+a0-a7, with a0 the return register.
-register.
 The stack pointer is sp (x2).
+It
+should be noted that in the ISA the registers are x0-x31 but in GNU as
+the ABI names should be used.

 ~~~
-     |.define aPtr, s2
+     |.define aState, s2
-     |.define aState, s3
+     |.define aPtr, s3
-     |.define aTapeBegin, s4
-     |.define aTapeEnd, s5
-     |.define TMP, s6
+     |.define TMP, t1
-     |.define TMP1, s7
-     |.define TMPw, s6
-     |.define TMP1w, s6
-     |.define cArg1w, a0
-     |.define cArg2w, a1
-     |.define cRetw, a0
      |.define cArg1, a0
      |.define cArg2, a1
      |.define cRet,  a0
 ~~~

 The original function prologue from the Arm-v8 stores various callee
 saved register onto the stack.
-This uses the ARMv8 store pair, which
+The original used the ARMv8 store
-doesn't exist in RV32I or RV64I.
+pair, which doesn't exist in RV32I or RV64I, so str and ldr are used
+instead, to keep the code as similar as possible.

 ~~~
     |.macro prologue
-     | sub sp, sp, #0x40
+     | sub sp, sp, #32
-     | stp aPtr, aState, [sp]
-     | stp aTapeBegin, aTapeEnd, [sp, #0x10]
-     | stp TMP, TMP1, [sp, #0x20]
+     | str aPtr, [sp, #16]
+     | str aState,[sp, #8]
-     | str lr, [sp, #0x30]
+     | str lr, [sp, #0]
      | mov aState, cArg1
+     | ldr aPtr, state->tape
     |.endmacro
 ~~~

 The subi operation does not exist as all immediate values are signed,
 so the immediate is negated and added instead.
+The mv opcode is a
+pseudo-instruction for addi rd, rs1, #0.
+Code for the state->tape
+needed to be modified.
+This emits an IMM_I dynasm opcode.

 ~~~
     |.macro prologue
-     | addi sp, sp, #-0x40
+     | addi sp, sp, #-32
-     | sd aPtr, 0(sp)
+     | sd aPtr, 16(sp)
      | sd aState 8(sp)
-     | sd aTapeBegin, 16(sp)
-     | sd aTapeEnd, 24(sp)
-     | sd TMP, 32(sp)
-     | sd TMP1, 40(sp)
-     | sd ra, 48(sp)
+     | sd ra, 0(sp)
-     | addi aState, cArg1, #0
+     | mv aState, cArg1
+	 | ld aPtr, state->tape
     |.endmacro
 ~~~

 The load/store instructions (LOAD/STORE) are designed to be as simple
-as possible to implement in hardware as possible, so LOAD uses rs1 +
+as possible to implement in hardware, so LOAD uses rs1 + immediate as
-immediate as the source address and stores the result in rd, while the
+the source address and stores the result in rd, while the SAVE uses
-SAVE uses the same rs1 + immediate but uses rs2 as the source value.
+the same rs1 + immediate but uses rs2 as the source value.

 In both cases the immediate value is a 12-bit signed value and the
 format of the instruction is n(rx) where n is the immediate and rx is